heygautam2001/QSpiders/java.md

   - ---------HAS-A------------
   - Mobile <--------- Battery
 # How to achieve has-a relationship
- - To achieve has-a relationship first we need to create dependent class then depending class & we need to create an instance of dependent class inside  depending class , In such a way during the loading process of depending object , dependent object should be loaded first.
+ - To achieve has-a relationship first we need to create dependent class and then  depending on class & we need to create an instance of dependent class inside the depending on  class , In such a way during the loading process of depending object , dependent object should be loaded first.
-# Types of Has-a relationship
+# Types of Has-a relationship / Association
 1. composition : tightly coupled
    - In this relationship one object is completely dependent on another object , without one object another object cannot survive.
    - Car and engine.
    - Human and heart.
 2. Aggregation :
   - In this one object will depend on the another , but without one object second can still survive.
   - In this case dependent object will be created when it requires.

-    Ques : create class and create one more class wheel and establish has a relationship between them.
+   Ques : Create class  Car and create one more class wheel and establish has a relationship between them.

+# IS-A Relationship
+  - It is a relationship between two object in which one object acquires the properties and behaviour from another object .
+  - Example : Car is a Vehicle.
+  - Java is a programing language.
+  - Doctor is a person.
+  - Airtel is a sim-Card.
+  - Marker is a Pen.
+  - Toyota is a Company.
+  - wrt to is a relationship there are two types of object.
+    1. Parent object : Ann object which provides its properties and behaviour to the another object is known as parent object. it is also known as Base object or super object.
+    2. Child object : An object which acquires its properties and behaviour from another object is called Child object, it is also known as sub and derived object.
+    3. This relationship is similar as a relationship between parent and child.
+    4. Is-A relationship emphasize on code reusability.
+    5. It is a unidirectional relationship.
+    6. It is used to achieve generalization.

+# Inheritance :
+  - It is one of the principle of object-oriented programing which is used to achieve is-A relationship.
+  - wrt to inheritance there are two types of class.
+  1. parent class : A class which provides its properties an d behaviour to the another class . it is also known as super class or base class.
+  2. Child Class : A class which acquires properties and behaviour from the another class is known as child class , it is also known as sub class or derived class.
+  3. it is represented with the help of solid arrow , head of the arrow will points towards parent class and tails points the child class.
+  4. In java we can achieve inheritance with the help of extends keyword.

+           class ParentClassName{
+          }
+          class childClassName extends ParentClassName{}

+          class Car {}

+          class HondaCity extends Car{}